win-acme/win-acme/README.md

 # letsencrypt-win-simple
-A Simple ACME Client for the Windows Platform
+A Simple ACME Client for Windows

 # Overview